 Get the POV right

 First, you must determine if your novel will be told in first-person or third-person narration.
-Using the first person is great for building a strong connection with the reader–and it’s an easy way to slip into the narrator’s mind and show off their personality.
-However, it can also come across as overly casual and even immature.
+Using the first person is great for building a strong connection with the reader and it’s an easy way to slip into the narrator’s mind and show off their personality.
+However, it can also come across as overly casual and even immature, if you need some assistance with perfecting this, try a novel writing course for better writing techniques.

 Third-person can be a little trickier because you need to find that fine line between the narrator seeing everything and being able to judge the actions of other characters without tipping it into an omniscient POV.